Expert Electrical Systems Maintenance by Weisman Electric

 Outdated Electric Panel

 Old, outdated electric panels aren’t just found on homes that were built pre-1950.
 In fact, some homes that are just a decade old have outdated breakers.
-The last couple of years have seen a huge increase in the prevalence of high-voltage appliance and consumer electronics inside the home.
+The last couple of years have seen a huge increase in the prevalence of high-voltage appliances and consumer electronics inside the home.
 Unfortunately, old breakers weren’t designed to handle these huge power loads.
 As a result, it’s not uncommon for old panels to overload and spark when electrical demands in the home surge.
 A residential electrical contractor in Annapolis can inspect your home’s electric panel and recommend a replacement to meet your household’s power needs.

 Old Electrical Outlets